VoIP for e-commerce companies

 Delivery & logistics support

-E-commerce depends on delivery partners, warehouses, couriers, logistics teams.
-When delivery issues happen, calls become urgent.
+When a parcel goes missing, the call is urgent — it reaches the courier desk or the warehouse directly instead of a general queue.
 Delivery delay calls, courier communication, warehouse support, failed delivery calls, address confirmation, partner/supplier calls, dispatch support, regional routing.

 Returns